alex-karev/godot-simple-procedural-terrain/README.md

 | **Row 1** | 0 | 1 | 2 |
 | **Row 2** | 3 | 4 | 5 |

-A number of rows and columns can be specified using tilemapSize variable
+A number of rows and columns can be specified using tilesheetSize variable

 ### Example